Mike Trager is the Co-Chair of the firm's Securities Enforcement and Litigation Practice Group.

 - Division of Enforcement, US Securities and Exchange Commission

-Mr. Trager publishes and speaks on investigations.
-He serves on the Board of Advisors of the Securities and Exchange Commission Historical Society and the Executive Council of the Federal Bar Association Securities Law Section.
-Mr. Trager served previously on Task Forces established by the American Bar Association and District of Columbia Bar to review the SEC’s selective disclosure and insider trading rules.
+- Mr. Trager publishes and speaks on investigations.
+He serves on the Distinguished Practitioners Council and the Board of Advisors of the Securities and Exchange Commission Historical Society and previously served on the Executive Council of the Federal Bar Association Securities Law Section and Task Forces established by the American Bar Association and District of Columbia Bar to review the SEC’s selective disclosure and insider trading rules.

 In addition to his professional activities, Mr. Trager is a member of The Economic Club of Washington, DC.
 Previously, he served on the Board of Directors of The Washington Ballet, served on the Board of Directors of the Middleburg Film Festival, chaired the Law Firm Sponsors of the Children’s Law Center, chaired the Refugees International annual event, and chaired The Phillips Collection annual gala.